 Serious paper inefficiencies

 Many guidance and admissions offices are a blend of high and low tech – combining computerized records with paper documentation.
 But for those more on the “low” side, staff members use countless work hours finding paper records for college students or young professionals who need their transcripts to satisfy employer curiosities.
 When file cabinets date back decades and searches become complicated, a chain reaction of delays and complications frequently results.

 Digitization saves in multiple ways

 Transcripts and related documents must be accessible to staff, students and all who need them.
-This goal doesn't mean you should completely eradicate paper records, but they simply can't be the only or dominant record-keeping method.
+This goal doesn’t mean you should completely eradicate paper records, but they simply can’t be the only or dominant record-keeping method for transcript processing.